Research & Data

 Vision Loss Fact Sheet (Lighthouse Center for Vision Loss, Duluth, MN)

-The High Cost of Low Vision — The International Federation on Ageing (IFA) has released a new report describing the health, social and economic burdens of vision loss on a global society that is rapidly ageing.
-The report calls for increased public education and awareness programs, improved public policies and greater integration of preventive eye health interventions into public health systems.©2013 International Federation on Ageing https://www.ifa-fiv.org/publication/vision/the-high-cost-of-low-vision-the-evidence-on-ageing-and-the-loss-of-sight/
+The High Cost of Low Vision — The International Federation on Ageing (IFA) has released a new report describing the health, social, and economic burdens of vision loss in a global society that is rapidly aging.
+The report calls for increased public education and awareness programs, improved public policies, and greater integration of preventive eye health interventions into public health systems. https://www.ifa-fiv.org/publication/vision/the-high-cost-of-low-vision-the-evidence-on-ageing-and-the-loss-of-sight/

-Global Aging and Vision Advocacy Summit Report (2013) –On April 2013, the Global Ageing and Vision Advocacy Summit brought together many experts to discuss the challenges of vision loss and ageing.
-The mutual goals determined by the Summit delegates were to drive political attention through advocacy, increase awareness with strong and coordinated communications and strengthen research capabilities globally toward decreasing the incidence and impact of vision loss especially in older age groups. https://www.ifa-fiv.org/publication/vision/global-ageing-and-vision-advocacy-summit-report-barcelona-2013/
+Global Aging and Vision Advocacy Summit Report (2013) –The Global Ageing and Vision Advocacy Summit brought together many experts to discuss the challenges of vision loss and aging.
+The mutual goals determined by the Summit delegates were to drive political attention through advocacy, increase awareness with strong and coordinated communications and strengthen research capabilities globally toward decreasing the incidence and impact of vision loss, especially in older age groups. https://www.ifa-fiv.org/publication/vision/global-ageing-and-vision-advocacy-summit-report-barcelona-2013/

 The Silver Book: Diabetic Retinopathy (2016) — http://www.silverbook.org/publication/diabetic-retinopathy/